relaycoder/relaycode/docs/FEATURES-ROADMAP.md

 Watching for next patch...

-#### beside json, we can also produce relay.config.ts for best auto intellisense linting
+#### beside json, should also can produce relay.config.ts for best auto intellisense linting

 #### make relay.config.json content proper. like categorize objects
 #### ✅ DONE: watch config can be configurable to on or off in relaycode.config.json because watch looping happens when tying to patch relaycode.config.json